Two-A-Days: Rush Propst controversy

 Coach Rush Propst was the subject of intense pressure after an investigation of charges that grades for some football players were changed, to allow them to meet eligibility regulations, and also came under fire for using ineligible players, which resulted in the Alabama High School Athletic Association forcing Hoover to forfeit four games.
 Propst came under further fire because of allegations of personal indiscretions, including extramarital affairs.
 On October 30, 2007, Propst resigned from the head coaching position of Hoover High School effective at the end of the season, while admitting to extramarital affairs and living a double life.
 Propst revealed he was married to two women and had children with both.
-Propst's career officially ended on November 24, 2007, as Hoover lost to arch-rival Vestavia Hills in a state quarterfinal playoff game.
+Propst's time at Hoover officially ended on November 24, 2007, as Hoover lost to arch-rival Vestavia Hills in a state quarterfinal playoff game.
 In January 2008, Propst accepted the head coaching job at Colquitt County High School in Moultrie, Georgia.

 In 2013, Propst returned to Hoover as coach of the Colquitt High School Packers to face off against the Bucs.
 Hoover won the game, 24–10.
 Prior to the game, Propst was featured on ESPN's E:60 series, where he revealed his extramarital affairs cost him a job with Nick Saban's coaching staff at Alabama, and he recently survived throat cancer.
 Propst remains in Georgia with Stefnie (the woman he had an affair with) and their children.
 Both Rush and Stefnie called their relationship "love at first sight."